-Potter Park Zoo Open!
+Potter Park Zoo is open!

 Getting Around – Rentals*

 |ECV’s**||$25/Deposit $20/day||(500lb max)|